 where $pos_r(X)$ is the position of the morpheme X in a retrieved sentence.
-In that case, the first approximation is an over-estimation, and we can revise the score by finding another estimation of the dependency relation with the second best score.
+In this case, the first approximation is an over-estimation, and we can revise the score by finding another estimation of the dependency relation with the second best score.
 The estimated score also satisfies the condition (9).

-Number of BUNSETSU segments $n_B$ between AC and $K_i$
+Number of BUNSETSU segments n_B between AC and K_i

-If the following relationship is satisfied, it is obvious that the keyword $K_i$ is not in complete-matching.
+If the following relationship is satisfied, it is obvious that the keyword K_i is not in complete-matching.